Antonyeaster/pup-hq/README.md

 Font Awesome - For social media icons in the footer.

-[Readme.so](https://readme.so/editor) - To be able to write and preview the Read.me at the same time.
+[Readme.so](https://readme.so/) - To be able to write and preview the Read me at the same time.

 [TinyPNG](https://tinypng.com/) - To compress images.